 I like to compare hosts and servers to real estate.
 In the world of virtual real estate (the web), your host is the land you purchase to build your home (your website).
 Whenever you type in a web address, let’s say GoodFinancialCents.com, you’re being connected to my server and shown my content, all because I have a host.

 What’s a domain?

-So, when I talk about choosing and purchasing your domain, I’m referring to your site’s name.
+So, when I talk about choosing and purchasing your name, I’m referring to your site’s domain.

 A lot of hosting services out there offer you the opportunity to register your domain with them as well, sometimes for free, or otherwise offering domain promotions with your hosting registration.